UofS-Pulse-Binfo/vcf_filter/docs/configuration/optional_info.rst

-Optinlal information for Adding a file
+Optional information for Adding a file
 ======================================

 The module can work without optional configuration, but it is highly recommended to provide it for better user experience.
 Instructions are provided for each configuration option.